HansUXdev/Generator-Basic-Frontend/README.md

 # Generator-Basic-Frontend
-Scaffolds out a boilerplate for front-end development with Webpack, Ba bel and Sass.
+Scaffolds out a boilerplate for front-end development with Webpack, Babel and Sass.